 For the reasons set out in this Final Notice, the Authority hereby takes the

-The Authority issued to KWS the Decision Notice which notified KWS that, for the
+The Authority issued to BMI the Decision Notice which notified it that for the

 reasons given below and pursuant to section 55J of the Act, the Authority had

-Accordingly, the Authority has today cancelled KWS’s Part 4A permission.
+Accordingly, the Authority has today cancelled BMI’s Part 4A permission.

-The definitions below are used in this Final Notice (and in the Annex):
+The definitions below are used in this Final Notice:

 “the Act” means the Financial Services and Markets Act 2000;

 “BMI’s Part 4A permission” means the permission granted by the Authority to BMI

 pursuant to Part 4A of the Act;

 “the Decision Notice” means the Decision Notice issued to BMI dated 16 May

 “the Return” means the CCR007 return for the period ended 31 March 2017,